Steve Morse: Amplification

 Morse is an endorser of ENGL amps.
 He has released a signature model, the ENGL E-656 Steve Morse signature amplifier.
 It is a three channel amp specially designed by Morse with a custom version of the famous ENGL "midrange matrix".
 In the past he used Peavey 5150 amps with Deep Purple, Marshall Jubilee, Peavey VTM 120 and Ampeg V4.

 Live setup

-Morse's live equipment includes two ENGL E 656 Signature heads and several Music Man guitars (both models), his #1 still being his favorite.
+Morse's live equipment includes two ENGL E 656 Signature heads and several Music Man guitars (both models), his number one still being his favorite.
 He splits up his signal to six different cabinets; four dry (without any FX) and two wet (with FX).
 He uses three Ernie Ball expression pedals to blend the fx into the mix.
 He uses a custom Skrydstrup R&D switching system to perform all the switching and the blending.
 His FX are very simple, consisting only of a Boss OC-3 Octaver and two delays: Electro-Harmonix Memory Man now replaced with the newest TC Electronic FlashBack TonePrint delay (Morse has created custom presets).
 He is also using a TC Electronic Polytune Mini guitar tuner.

 His live setup for Deep Purple is discussed by him for Premier Guitar magazine's Rig Rundown.